MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/compliance/search-adminauditlog-mailboxauditlog-return-no-result.md

 ## Symptoms

-When you run the [Search-AdminAuditLog](/powershell/module/exchange/search-adminauditlog) or [Search-MailboxAuditLog](/powershell/module/exchange/search-mailboxauditlog) cmdlets in Exchange Management Shell together with a **Cmdlets** or **Parameters** parameter to filter the results, an empty result set is returned.
+When you run the [Search-AdminAuditLog](/powershell/module/exchange/search-adminauditlog) or [Search-MailboxAuditLog](/powershell/module/exchange/search-mailboxauditlog) cmdlets in Exchange Management Shell together with a **Cmdlets** or **Parameters** parameter to filter the results, an empty or incomplete result set is returned.
 Even if you run the `Search-AdminAuditLog` cmdlet without parameters, the full results may not be returned as expected.

-This issue occurs in Microsoft Exchange Server 2013 and Exchange Server 2016.
+This issue occurs in Microsoft Exchange Server 2013 and Exchange Server 2016 and Exchange Server 2019.

 ## Workaround

+> [!NOTE]
+> Open the **Welcome screen and new user account settings** dialog box in the **Region** settings on the server where the searched mailbox is located, and check the **Format** for **Welcome screen**.
+If the **Format** for **Welcome screen** is not set to **English (United States)**, you can follow below steps to work around this issue.

 To work around this issue, set language and regional settings for the system and network service accounts to English (United States) on the server where the searched mailbox is located (active copy of database containing the mailbox you are running search for).